 Although “yeast” is the name most women know, bacterial vaginosis (BV) actually is the most common vaginal infection in women of reproductive age.
-Bacterial vaginosis often will cause a vaginal discharge.
+Bacterial vaginosis often will cause an abnormal smelling vaginal discharge.
 The discharge usually is thin and milky, and is described as having a “fishy” odor.
 This odor may become more noticeable after intercourse.

-Redness or itching of the vagina are not common symptoms of bacterial vaginosis.
-Some women with BV have no symptoms at all, and the vaginitis is only discovered during a routine gynecologic exam.
-Bacterial vaginosis is caused by a combination of several bacteria that typically lives in the vagina.
+Redness or itching of the vagina are not common symptoms of bacterial vaginosis unless the woman has a co-infection of BV and yeast.
+Some women with bacterial vaginosis have no symptoms at all, and the vaginitis is only discovered during a routine gynecologic exam.
+Bacterial vaginosis is caused by a combination of several bacteria that typically live in the vagina.
 These bacteria seem to overgrow in much the same way as do candida when the vaginal pH balance is upset.

 Because bacterial vaginosis is caused by bacteria and not by yeast, medicine that is appropriate for yeast is not effective against the bacteria that cause bacterial vaginosis.
 If fact, treating for the wrong condition can make symptoms worse.

-BV is not a sexually transmitted infection.
-Risk factors for BV include:
+Bacterial vaginosis is not a sexually transmitted infection, but it is seen more often in sexually active people.
+Risk factors for bacterial vaginosis include:

 - New or multiple sexual partners